 The Erasmus+ funded PERCEPTION project aims to provide young people (18-35 years old) with learning and volunteering opportunities in the civil protection or humanitarian sector, targeting mainly those who are unemployed/underemployed or university and/or college graduates.
 This experience in volunteering – preferably in disaster management or humanitarian aid – should make it clear that this could be a career opportunity.

-PERCEPTION will create a new professional profile: “Evaluator and Facilitator on Emergency Planning (EFEP)”.
+PERCEPTION has created a new professional profile: “Evaluator and Facilitator on Emergency Planning (EFEP)”.
 A person trained as an EFEP works in local and corporate contexts and acts as a link between companies and public authorities, with a thorough knowledge of the application of disaster management plans and safety measures in companies/factories in risk areas.
 He or she will identify complementarities and synergies between the 2 levels (internal and external emergency planning/management) and facilitate their assessment and understanding through a participatory approach, which can support regeneration and reduce future disaster impacts.

 To this end, the PERCEPTION project team will implement or develop the following: